Fixed-Displacement Pump (TL)

 Tabular data for parameterization

-In usage of tabular data for efficiency or losses of the hydraulic motor, data for one or more operating modes can be provided.
-The signs of the tabular data define the operating mode of the unit.
-If data is provided for less than four operating modes, the unit calculates additional data for the other mode(s) by extending the given data into the remaining quadrants.
+When using tabular data for the efficiency or losses of a hydraulic motor, data can be provided for one or more operating modes.
+The signs of the tabular data determine the operating mode of the block.
+If data is provided for less than four operating modes, the block calculates additional data for another mode(s), expanding the specified data into the remaining quadrants.

-The leakage flow rate is:
+The leakage rate is:

-and the friction torque is:
+and the moment of friction is:

 where